kickstartDS/kickstartDS/packages/tools/docusaurus/docs/basics/tokens/index.md

 import { Section } from "@kickstartds/base/lib/section";
 import { TeaserBox } from "@kickstartds/base/lib/teaser-box";

-# Design & Component Token
+# Token

 ## What are tokens?

-**Design tokens** are the smallest building blocks of a design system.
-Based on the values they store, e.g. color, typography, spacing, animation, etc., they are usually used across designs, code, tools, and platforms to ensure consistence and matching brand identity.
+**Tokens** are the smallest building blocks of a design system.
+Based on the values they store, they are usually used across multiple tools and platforms to ensure consistence and matching brand identity.
+Because tokens are described abstraction, the defined values can change without disturbing the designer or developer experience.

+> The single source of truth to name and store a design decision, distributed so teams can use it across design tools and coding languages.
+> _-W3C Design Tokens Community Group_

+**kickstartDS** differentiates between Design and Component token.
+Whereas described above Design Token store values e.g. color, typography, spacing, animation, etc., Component Tokens represent the properties and values that are contained in a component, e.g. container, label text, icons, and states.

 <Section spaceBefore="none" spaceAfter="none" width="full">
   <TeaserBox
     link={{
       size: 'small',
-      href: '/docs/basics/tokens/generate-token-set',
+      href: '/docs/basics/tokens/design-token',
-      label: "How to generate a token set?",
+      label: "Explore Design token",
       variant: "outline",
     }}
-    text="Text todo"
-    topic="Design tokens"
+    text="encode your main brand identity, including colors, fonts and typography. " topic="Design tokens"
   />
   <TeaserBox